msohailismail/MyNotes/Clean Mobile Architecture.md

 May 3rd, 2023
-1. Designing an application to be testable is crucial for its longevity.
+* Designing an application to be testable is crucial for its longevity.
+* <Strong>Products vs. Projects</Strong>